foclair/eclair/README.md

 | TSP | Total Suspended Particles |
 | Zn | Zinc |

-Indirect emissions, specified by an activity, activity rate and emission factors, are added by a column act:activity_name (see templates for example).
+Indirect emissions, specified by an activity, activity rate and emission factors, are added by a column `act:activity_name` (see templates for example).

-**TODO** timevar should be optional for areasources as well

-#### Edit
-**TODO**
-Currently, values can only be edited by loading layers interactively, and then for example moving the point or corners of a polygon using QGIS functionality.
-Parameter values can also be changed by right clicking on the interactively loaded layer, choose Open Attribute Table, Toggle Editing, and changing a number in the table.

-The currently easiest way to change emissions is to change the input file and import it again.
-If changes were made to the emissions through the QGIS functionality after emissions were imported, it is possible to first export all emissions (see export window), then change in the exported table, and import the adapted table.

-Removing points or areas is currently not possible.
-The most straightforward way to do this is to export all emissions, remove the points or polygons that should be removed, and create a **new** database where the new input file is imported.
-Just importing an input file where some sources are removed to an existing database will **not** remove those sources.
+For grid sources, the columns `subst:` and `act:` can either contain a number, which will then scale the raster values such that the total direct emission or activity rate for the entire raster is equal to this number, or the word `sum` such that the raster values remain unscaled.

-#### Export
+#### Export emissions
-Exports all data currently stored in the database to a file which has the correct format to be imported into an emission inventory.
+Exports all data currently stored in the database to an Excel file which has the correct format to be imported into an emission inventory.
+Grid and road sources are also automatically exported to Tif and Geopackage files in the same directory as the database, consistent with the file path in the Excel file.

-#### Analyse
+#### Analyse emissions
-Aggregate (sum) emissions per sector and store as a csv file (**TODO** codeset cannot be chosen by user yet, taking codeset 1 as default).

-Calculate raster of emissions and store as netcdf file.
-See instructions in QGIS window.
+Aggregate (sum) emissions per activity code in the chosen codeset and store as an Excel file.
+Sources which do not have an activity code assigned will be summed separately from the other sources with defined activity code.
+Direct emissions (defined with `subst:??`) and indirect emissions (defined by activity rates and emission factors) are aggregated together.

+Calculate raster of emissions and store as NetCDF file.
+A dialog will pop up where the user can choose the extent, coordinate system and resolution of the output raster.
+A begin and end date can also be specified to create NetCDF files with one band for every hour in the specified time range.

 #### Load layers
-Layers can be loaded interactively, to always reflect the current state of the database which Eclair is connected to, or as a 'snapshot' of the state of the database when the 'Visualize all current sources' button is clicked.
-This latter button will add the date and time of creation of the layers to the layer name.
+Layers can be loaded dynamically, to always reflect the current state of the database which Eclair is connected to, or as a static 'snapshot' of the state of the database.
+The static visualisation will add the date and time of creation of the layers to the layer name.
 Changes in the 'snapshot' layer will **not** be reflected in the database.
-However, the benifit of such a snapshot layer is that it will link the static information about sources (chimney_height etc) with both direct and indirect emissions of the sources.
-This is not (yet?) possible when visualizing layers interactively.
-Use the 'Identify Features' (often with shortcut ctrl+shift+i) to study the emissions.
+However, the benifit of such a snapshot layer is that it links both direct and indirect emissions to the sources.
+This is not possible when visualizing layers dynamically.
+The dynamical layers only show source related parameters such as `source_name` and `chimney_height`.
+Use the 'Identify Features' functionality in QGIS (most QGIS users can use the shortcut ctrl+shift+i) to study the emissions.
 Note that the identify features tool only works on the layer which is currently selected in the Layers panel.

+Grid sources can only be loaded as static layers, not dynamically.

+#### Edit imported emissions
+Values can only edited by loading layers dynamically, and then moving a point or corners of a polygon or road using QGIS functionality.
+Source parameters such as `chimney_height` can be changed by right clicking on the dynamically loaded layer, choose 'Open Attribute Table', 'Toggle Editing', and change a number in the table.

+The currently easiest way to change emissions is to change the input file and update sources by importing it again (for area, point and grid sources).
+If changes were made to the sources through the QGIS functionality after emissions were imported, it is possible to first export all emissions as they are in the databse (using Eclairs 'Export' panel), then change in the exported file, and import the adapted file again.
+To edit parameters related to road sources, the most straightforward way is to export all sources to Excel, create a new database, adept the exported Excel file and import it to the new database.

+Removing sources using QGIS functionality to edit layers is currently not possible.
+The most straightforward way to do this is to export all emissions, remove the points or polygons that should be removed, and create a **new** database where the new input file is imported.
+Just importing a file where some sources are removed to an existing database will **not** remove those sources, it will only update the sources in the file and leaving all other sources in the database unchanged.

 ## Development